nhindman/Arrived/README.md

 # Arrived

-Arrived lets you request an Uber and find the best places near your destination via SMS.
+Request an Uber and find the best places near your destination via SMS.

 See a demo of Arrived at https://arrived.splashthat.com